neuroai-arena/neuroai-arena.github.io/_pages/aboutwebsite.md

 sitemap: false
 permalink: /aboutwebsite.html
 ---
+# About Website

+This website is adapted from the [Allan Lab](https://github.com/allanlab/allanlab) template.
+The following is taken from their original "About the website" page...

-# Use this website as a template for your academic research group
+## Use this website as a template for your academic research group

 This website is powered by [Jekyll](https://jekyllrb.com) and uses some [Bootstrap](http://www.getbootstrap.com) and  [Bootswatch](http://www.bootswatch.com).
 We tried to make it simple yet adaptable, so that it is easy for you to re-use it for your purpose.